anyaanyab/anyaanyab/README.md

 - hi💞️
-- i'm currently starting to work on a Python project for uni✨
+- i'm currently working on a Python project for uni!✨
-- looking forward to learning Python, Javascript and SQL🌱
+- looking forward to learning Python and Java ❤️
 - love ya!

 <!---